 You can stay in a tipi and eat a traditional Navajo breakfast, go on a buffalo safari at a dude ranch or search for ghosts in a historic hotel.
-Here are our top eight places to stay in the Grand Canyon area, if you are seeking unforgettable, adventurous experiences.
+Here are our top 10 places to stay in the Grand Canyon area, if you are seeking unforgettable, adventurous experiences.

 1. Sleep in a Railcar